Martinxmaina/Data-science/README.md

 # Data-science

 This repository contains materials for various data science lessons.
 It's designed to be a comprehensive resource for learning and practicing data science techniques.
-Because no specific code was provided, this README will outline a general structure and best practices for a data science repository.
-You will need to populate the specifics based on your actual project files.

 ## Features and Functionality

 This repository includes the following features: